Freight Shipping from Philadelphia to Denver

 How much does it cost to ship freight from Philadelphia to Denver?

-Full truckload (FTL) rates from Philadelphia, PA to Denver, CO currently range from $4,401-$5,425 for a standard dry van load over the 2,047-mile route.
+Full truckload (FTL) rates from Philadelphia, PA to Denver, CO currently range $4,401-$5,425 (roughly $2.15-$2.65 per mile over 2,047 miles).
 LTL shipments typically cost $1,326-$2,140 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Philadelphia to Denver?